DeepwaterExploration/legacydocs/_sources/guides/pi_setup.md.txt

 ````{dropdown} Manual Stream Setup

 ```{important}
 It is not recommended to use the following instructions unless customizability is required.
-Please use DWE OS when possible to minimze issues or compability concerns.
+Please use DWE OS when possible to minimize issues or compatibility concerns.
 ```

 **Step 1: Finding the device**